Google Toolbar PageRank Demystified

 “Can you imagine some surfer finding the digital camera of his dreams at a knock-down bargain price but refusing to buy it because the page it’s on only has a PR of one?
 I don’t think so.”

-Grehan did an interview in 2003 with Google engineer, Daniel Dulitz.
-When asked about data accuracy in the toolbar meter.
-He told Mike that there are two elements: accuracy and precision.
+Grehan interviewed Google engineer Daniel Dulitz in 2003.
+When asked about data accuracy in the toolbar meter, he told Mike that there are two elements: accuracy and precision.
 The toolbar is accurate but not very precise.
 He added, “We have a lot more precision available to us than we represent in a 10-step scale.”

-When asked about the obsession to ‘the little green bar’ by the SEO community and webmasters, Dulitz said,
+When asked about the obsession with ‘the little green bar’ by the SEO community and webmasters, Dulitz said,

-For search engine marketing, search engine optimization purposes, yeah, I’d say that there’s too much emphasis placed on what that PR number actually is….
+For search engine marketing and search engine optimization purposes, I’d say there’s too much emphasis placed on what that PR number actually is.
 So, if people are trying to look at what we’re doing and their idea is based on that single thing from 1 to 10, then… well, they’re not going to be effective in figuring out what we’re doing at all.”

 In an interview with Lee Odden at the WebmasterWorld Pubcon in the spring of 2006;

-Given the attention that people have given to PageRank, which is in Google’s toolbar, you can see how I’d feel about using toolbar data.
+Given the attention people have given to PageRank, which is displayed in Google’s toolbar, you can see how I feel about using toolbar data.
 I’m not going to say whether Google uses a particular signal in our ranking; I just wanted to communicate some of the potential problems in using things like toolbar data.”

-Another chat between Matt and Lee produced “Google does not use toolbar data for rankings.
-He mentioned that it certainly didn’t help that in the “Meet the Crawlers” session at SES NYC, the MSN rep suggested that MSN “might” be using user/toolbar info.
+Another chat between Matt and Lee produced the following: “Google does not use toolbar data for rankings.”
+He mentioned that it certainly didn’t help that, in the “Meet the Crawlers” session at SES NYC, the MSN rep suggested that MSN “might” be using user and toolbar information.
 That suggests the other search engines do as well.
-Matt also said that user data would be too easy to spam to use for rankings.”
+Matt also said that user data would be too easy to spam to use for rankings.

 Toolbar Page Rank is Dead!
 Long Live Targeted Traffic!

-Do I want my advertising on the site with a pretty green bar that read 6, or on the site that actually gets the traffic I am targeting?
+Do I want my ad on the site with a pretty green bar that reads ‘6’, or on the site that actually gets the traffic I’m targeting?
 For some reason, SEO folks have a skewed marketing perspective and like things the other way around.